 The department offers teaching assistantships on a competitive basis, typically upon a student's admission to the doctoral program.
 Masters students are not eligible for teaching assistantships.
 The department renews assistantships annually up to a maximum of four years.
 Annual renewal is based on satisfactory performance in the assistantship and progress toward degree completion.
 Teaching assistantships include a 12-month stipend, subsidized health insurance, and tuition for 24 credit hours per year (nine credit hours each for Fall and Spring Semesters, 6 for Summer Sessions).
-Please consult the University Graduate School's (UGS) Graduate Assistant Handbook for further details.
-Note: To be paid, students must sign on as FIU employees: https://hr.fiu.edu/employees-affiliates/new-employee/#signon
+Please consult the University Graduate School's (UGS) Graduate Assistant Handbook (https://gradschool.fiu.edu/students/funding/assistantships/) for further details.